Most common question asked, how much water does black rice need to cook? You may have a ratio that has been

 Nevertheless, you can determine the amount of evaporation water the same way as described above.

 We are not familiar with pressure cookers, but the same goes here.
-Define the water volume for evaporation as you would do with a pan and count the time until you open the lid.
+Define the water volume for evaporation as you would do with a pan.
+One of our customers told us that an absolute fool-proof method is to go with a rice-to-water ratio of 1:1 and seal.
+Cook 40 minutes on high pressure and then let it naturally release for another 20 minutes.